 Since the announcement of Horizon on VMC in May 2018, there has been a large interest in clients looking to extend their existing on-premises Horizon platforms to the cloud, or build a new Horizon 7 platform on Amazon Web Services (AWS) in order to gain cost-effective scalability and increased business ability.

-The following article provides a step by step guide to quickly install Horizon 7 on VMC, including integration with VMware Universal Access Gateway (UAG) and VMware Identity Manager.
+The following article provides a step by step guide to quickly install Horizon 7 on VMC, including integration with VMware Universal Access Gateway (UAG) and VMware Access Manager.
 I’ve also referenced a number of available installation guides and fantastic blog articles as well.

 Horizon 7 on VMC is the same architecture and software as an on-premises installation.
 The deployment and management experience is the same.
 The following diagram best depicts illustrates this in comparison to Horizon Cloud on Azure.